Estate Planning Tip Number One, do not leave your money to your children!

 Estate Planning Tip Number Three, protect your property from lawsuits.
 In the United States, there are millions of lawsuits filed every single year and billions paid out in judgments every few days.
 By many statistics, each of us have about a 1 in 3 chance of being sued.
 Ending up on the wrong end of a lawsuit can have devastating effects on your family’s standard of living.
 When creating your Estate Plan, I recommend that you look into setting up some type of structure such as a Limited Liability Company, a Limited Partnership, or an Asset Protection Trust to shield your assets from lawsuits.

 Estate Planning Tip Number Five, speak with a professional.
-Now days, there are a variety of online and Do-It-Yourself tools available for individuals looking to create an Estate Plan.
-However, I have met with too many families that have had to spend years of their life and thousands or tens of thousands of dollars administering their loved one estate plan simply because their parents did not seek proper guidance.
+These days, there are a variety of online and Do-It-Yourself tools available for individuals looking to create an Estate Plan.
+However, I have met with too many families that have had to spend years of their life and thousands or tens of thousands of dollars administering their loved one’s estate simply because their parents did not seek proper guidance.
 When setting up your Estate Plan, it is well worth your time to speak with a professional who creates and administers Estate plans every single day.

 If you have any questions about setting up your Estate Plan, please give us a call today.
 I am Attorney Blake Harris here at Mile High Estate Planning and I would be happy to help you with all of your Estate Planning needs.